stoeckley/Eat-Static/README.md

 ;; In other words, bunch-o-kitties is a homogenous collection of a custom type
 ```
-#### Dependent Types
+#### Dependent Types, and run-time vs. static type checking

 Some languagues like Agda or Idris offer type checking based not just on the data type itself, but also with a restriction on the values of that data.
 The underlying type is therefore based on a data type as well as a predicate.

 This naturally comes for free in Eat Static.
 When you define a type such as ```is-senior?``` requiring the ```age``` field to be ```> 65```, this is similar to dependent types in those languages.

+Of course, here it is at run-time, while other languages attempt to do this at compile-time.
+However, eventually, to get the same flexibility with static checks as you get with run-time checks, your type system must extend all the way down to the value level at compile time, which no language provides.
+This is one of the interesting trade-offs between static and run-time type checking.
+You do not get certain guarantees before the program runs, but you acquire must greater flexibility in those type checks once the program is running.

 ### Custom aggregate types